JemalNejat/fullstack-assignment-june2025/README.md

 ### 🚀 Project Overview

-This project transforms a previously static website into a fully dynamic, database-driven web application using **ASP.NET Core MVC**, **Entity Framework Core**, and **MySQL**.
-It was developed during an internship at **Itegamax AB** to meet real-world needs for scalable, flexible, and easily maintainable web platforms.
+This project converts a static website into a dynamic, database-driven application using **ASP.NET Core MVC**, **Entity Framework Core**, and **MySQL**.
+It was built during an internship at **Itegamax AB** to address real business needs for content flexibility and maintainability.

-The system allows non-technical administrators to manage content such as services, articles, and projects through an intuitive Admin Panel.
-The site is fully responsive and optimized for performance and usability.
+The system includes a user-friendly Admin Panel for managing services, articles, and projects.
+The site is fully responsive and optimized for performance.

 ---